°®Âþµº

 Massad Boulos has actively engaged with Lebanese media to garner support for Donald Trump's 2024 presidential campaign [Getty]

-Boulos, a billionaire with extensive business ties in Nigeria, joined Trump's inner circle through family connections; his son, Michael Boulos, married Tiffany Trump, Donald Trump's youngest daughter, in 2022.
+Boulos, reportedly a billionaire with extensive business ties in Nigeria, joined Trump's inner circle through family connections; his son, Michael Boulos, married Tiffany Trump, Donald Trump's youngest daughter, in 2022.

 Boulos was born in Lebanon and moved to Texas as a teenager, where he attended the University of Houston, eventually earning a law degree.